ahmedxomar101/Titanic-Survival-Prediction/README.md

 This project contains two files:

-- `titanic_survival_exploration.ipynb`: This is the main file where you will be performing your work on the project.
+- `titanic_survival_exploration.ipynb`: This is the main file where you find all the work on the project.
 - `titanic_data.csv`: The project dataset.
-You?ll load this data in the notebook.
+Which is loaded in the notebook.

 ### Code